 D is for Decision-Making

-Here’s a simple decision rights table that’s far easier to digest—and act on—than most traditional RACI charts.
+Here’s a simple version that is far easier to digest — and act on — than most traditional RACI charts:

 E is for Escalation